Director of Development

 Duties and responsibilities include but are not limited to:

-- Collaborating with the development department on special events
+- Collaborate with the education department

-- Adhere to company protocols and policies
+- Cooperate with The Pasadena Playhouse staff, across departments; adhere to company protocols and policies

 - At minimum, three years of experience as a cultural worker / activist / community organizer in Los Angeles County